mikechase3/notebook.mchase.me/development/game-development/unreal-engine/projects-and-file-structure/static-meshes.md

 * This way, we get this information almost at zero cost during run-time.
 * You pack information into R, G, and B information.

-Now that we know what light maps are and what they're used for, we'll talk about some of the caveats.&#x20;
+Now that we know what light maps are and what they're used for, we'll talk about some of the caveats.

 ![](<../../../../.gitbook/assets/image (158).png>)